wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Binding Continuations

-The domain of a continuation may be shrunk via `cont.bind`.
+The parameter list of a continuation may be shrunk via `cont.bind`.
 This instruction provides a way to partially apply a given continuation.
 This facility turns out to be important in practice due to the block and type structure of Wasm as in order to return a